Shai07/backtesting-engine/README.md

 # Options Backtesting Engine

-Python-based modular and event-driven backtesting framework for the simulation and evaluation of systematic options trading strategies on historical datasets.
+Python-based modular and event-driven backtesting framework for the simulation of systematic options trading strategies on historical datasets.

 ## Main Features: